MP Estate Planning UK

 What are the key components of a comprehensive estate plan?

-A comprehensive estate plan typically includes a will, trusts, power of attorney, and healthcare directives.
-These components work together to provide a robust and effective plan that manages your assets, protects your interests, and ensures that your wishes are respected.
+A comprehensive estate plan under English and Welsh law typically includes a will, trusts (most commonly discretionary trusts), Lasting Powers of Attorney for both property/financial affairs and health/welfare, advance decisions to refuse treatment, and a review of beneficiary nominations on pensions and life insurance.
+These components work together to provide robust protection that manages your assets, shields them from threats, and ensures your wishes are respected.

 What are the limitations of a will?